zenite-docs/zenite-docs.github.io/endpoints/test.md

 ## GET

-Click "GET".
+Click `GET`.
 The response will be displayed as formatted JSON.

 ## POST